Quantum state reduction of general initial states through spontaneous unitarity violation: Quantum state reduction from spontaneous unitarity violations

 \section{Quantum state reduction from spontaneous unitarity violations}

 In this section, we briefly review the application of spontaneous unitarity violation to the quantum measurement problem~\cite{Wezel10, Mertens_PRA_21}.
-Following Von Neumann~\cite{Von_Neumann2018-bo}, we consider a strong measurement setup in which a microscopic system and macroscopic apparatus are instantaneously coupled and brought into the entangled state of Eq.~\eqref{eq:init_superposition}.
-From here on, we will consider the joint evolution of the system and measurement device, and label their states by a single quantum number: $\ket{\psi_i}\equiv \ket{S_i}\ket{M_i}$.
-Notice that the states of the measurement apparatus in this expression are so-called pointer states~\cite{Zurek_1981}, which are stable under interactions with the environment.
-They are also states with a spontaneously broken symmetry, such as the translational symmetry broken by actual pointers.
-Both requirements ensure that the preferred basis in which we express the state of the measurement apparatus consists of the classical states of the apparatus observed in our everyday world.
-An evolution starting from the superposition of Eq.~\eqref{eq:init_superposition} and ending in a single state $\ket{\psi_i}$ then constitutes a description of quantum measurement.
+Following Von Neumann~\cite{Von_Neumann2018-bo}, we consider a strong measurement setup in which a microscopic system and macroscopic apparatus are instantaneously coupled and brought into the entangled state of Eq.~\eqref{eq:init_superposition}. (see appendix~\ref{app:vonNeumann} for a more detailed description of this process).
+From here on, we will consider the joint evolution of the system and measurement device, and label their combined states $\ket{\psi_i}\equiv \ket{S_i}\ket{M_i}$, representing both the microscopic system being in state $\ket{S_i}$ and the measurement apparatus being in state $\ket{M_i}$.
+Notice that the states of the measurement apparatus in this expression are not arbitrary.
+As described below, the effect of the spontaneous unitarity violation will be to always reduce macroscopic objects to states with a spontaneously broken global symmetry, or equivalently, an order parameter~\cite{Wezel10} Only those macroscopic systems that are already susceptible to ordering, turn out to be susceptible to spontaneous unitarity violations.
+This implies that only objects normally referred to as ``classical objects", such as tables, chairs, pointers, magnets, and superconductors~\cite{Wezel_SSBlecturenotes}, act as measurement devices.
+It also implies that the states $\ket{M_i}$ must be states with a spontaneously broken symmetry.
+These include states with a well-defined position such as an actual pointer, which breaks translational symmetry.
+On the other hand, they exclude states with a well-defined total momentum, which cannot be stabilised in any natural process of spontaneous symmetry breaking~\cite{Wezel_SSBlecturenotes}.
+The observation that only ordered states are susceptible to unitarity breaking perturbations (even if all states may be subjected to such perturbations) thus imposes a preferred basis for the states of the measurement apparatus.
+Incidentally, states with broken global symmetry, such as actual pointers, are stable under interactions with the environment, and would be classified as ``pointer states" in the language of the theory of decoherence~\cite{Zurek_1981}.
+Since they represent states of classical pointers both in the sense of symmetry breaking, and in that of decoherence, we will refer to the states $\ket{M_i}$ simply as pointer states from here on.
+An evolution starting from the superposition of pointer states in Eq.~\eqref{eq:init_superposition}, and ending in a single state $\ket{\psi_i}$, then constitutes a description of quantum measurement.